gvwilson/buildtogether.tech/src/git-solo/index.md

 the one you're squashing, so we recommend that you avoid it for schoolwork.
 </div>

-Branches can be confused, but this [%i "Git!workflow" "workflow (in Git)" %]workflow[%/i%] will help you keep track of what you are doing:
+Branches can be confused, but this workflow[%i "Git!workflow" "workflow (in Git)" %] will help you keep track of what you are doing:

 1.  `git checkout main` to make sure you are in the `main` branch.